eth-ait/GauSTAR/README.md

 ### Depth generation and data conversion

-Use the following script to generate the GauSTAR dataset
+Use the following script to convert the ActorsHQ dataset to the GauSTAR format.

 ```bash
 cd ..